Dovry/bash-prompts/README.md

 ## How to participate

-* fork the project
+* Fork the project

 * Create a cool setup or colorscheme using the websites above

-* create your file, name it `yourUsername-ps1`, if you're creating many, use `yourUsername-1-ps1` etc. and add it to the folder named 'ps1-files'
+* Create your file, name it `yourUsername-ps1`, if you're creating many, use `yourUsername-1-ps1` etc. and add it to the folder named 'ps1-files'

-* create a pull request
+* Create a pull request

 ### You've now begun your journey into the rabbit hole that is [Ricing](https://wiki.installgentoo.com/index.php/GNU/Linux_ricing), Happy hacking!